-The success of operation Overlord shouldn’t come as a surprise to anyone who’s familiar with how much military planning was done.
+The success of Operation Overlord shouldn’t come as a surprise to anyone familiar with how much military planning was done.

-This operation was planned out so well that it would have been surprising if it failed especially if one takes into account the state of the German military at the time.
-The training of the Allied troops was a testament to how well prepared the operation was, the troops to be were trained with live ammunition on terrain that closely resembled the place of invasion.
-They were trained how to properly operate in teams and use teamwork to their advantage even in getting rid of obstacles like enemy gun placement and trenches.
-Special units were trained in taking out special targets such as close range artillery.
+This operation was planned out so well that it would have been surprising if it failed, especially if one considers the state of the German military at the time.
+The training of the Allied troops was a testament to how well-prepared the operation was.
+The troops were trained with live ammunition on terrain that closely resembled the place of invasion.
+They were trained to operate properly in teams and use teamwork to their advantage, even removing obstacles like enemy gun placement and trenches.
+Special units were trained to take out targets such as close-range artillery.

-Napoleon famously said “an army marches on its stomach” in modern times supplies are the equivalent of what food was in Napoleon’s time.
-For the supplies during Operation Overlord two artificial harbors were created and were to serve as the primary location for unloading the supplies from ships to the shore until the port was available.
-Unfortunately a violent storm destroyed one of the harbors and severely damaged the other so it was decided to unload the supplies directly on the beech which all in all proved to be much more efficient than anybody thought.
+Napoleon famously said, “an army marches on its stomach” in modern times, supplies are the equivalent of what food was in Napoleon’s time.
+For the supplies, during Operation Overlord, two artificial harbors were created.
+They were the primary location for unloading the supplies from ships to the shore until the port was available.
+Unfortunately, a violent storm destroyed one of the harbors.
+It severely damaged the other, so it was decided to unload the supplies directly on the beach, which proved much more efficient than anybody thought.

-Even though Operation Overlord was the first part of what would go down in history as The Invasion of Normandy or the Battle of Normandy, as many people don’t know it’s name.
-It is significant because it would be the first part of an operation that would turn the tide in the war against Germany for good.
-Most people remember the day that contributed to the ending of the way, D-Day which was in fact the first day of the Invasion of Normandy.
+Even though Operation Overlord was the first part of what would go down in history as The Invasion of Normandy or the Battle of Normandy, as many people don’t know its name.
+It is significant because it would be the first part of an operation to turn the tide in the war against Germany for good.
+Most people remember the day that contributed to the ending of the way, D-Day, which was the first day of the Invasion of Normandy.

 Operation Overlord References